pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 For upgrade instructions, see [Upgrade the full dependencies package](../upgrading.md#full-profile-upgrade-tbs-deps).

-By default, Tanzu Build Service is installed with the `lite` set of dependencies, which are smaller-footprint and contain a subset of the buildpacks and stacks in the `full` set of dependencies.
+By default, Tanzu Build Service is installed with the `lite` set of dependencies, which have a smaller-footprint and contain a subset of the buildpacks and stacks in the `full` set of dependencies.
-For a comparison of `lite` and `full` dependencies, see [Dependency comparison](#lite-vs-full-table) later in this topic.
+For a comparison of `lite` and `full` dependencies, see [Dependency comparison](#lite-vs-full-table).

 ### <a id="view"></a> View installed dependencies